TheMisu/udemyWebDev/README.md

     - 8.0 - This task introduces the CSS Display property.
 This allows us to show elements on the same line (or under each other)
     - 8.1 - This task introduces the float/clear CSS rules.
 They help with formatting a webpage's layout.
     - 8.2 - This "task" introduces the concept of responsiveness (via media queries/grid/flexbox).
+    - 8.3 - This task requires that we change the background color of a webpage depending on its width.